coder/docs/admin/git.md

   rel="noreferrer noopener">doesn't support</a> managing SSH keys for users via
   OAuth)

-**Note:** Utilizing one of the above git providers via OAuth integration isn't required.
-You can use any git provider of choice given you manage your own SSH keys.
+> You can use any git provider of choice.
+Configuring a git integration provides a user experience improvement but is not required.

 ![Configure Git Integration](../assets/git-admin.png)